pinkkoalas/pinkkoalas/README.md

+## About Me
 ### Hi there 👋

+I am Priyanka from India who works as an application administrator/consultant.
+I am a computer engineering graduate who loves learning technologies and programming in my free time.
+I am excited to learn, connect, and contribute wherever I can.
+When I am not working or coding, I love working on digital media, art, and learning new cultures.

 <!--
 **pinkkoalas/pinkkoalas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.